Why are we doing this?

-- A diagnostic tool that allows cities to understand how they perform against this framework relative to 40 global cities.
+- A diagnostic tool that allows cities to understand how they perform against this framework relative to over 540 global cities.

 - A range of examples and case studies that shine a light on best practice from around the world.

-We researched how 40 leading cities from around the world are supporting innovation and entrepreneurship.
+Since 2015 we've researched how over 540 leading cities from around the world are supporting innovation and entrepreneurship.
 We tested against a series of metrics that collectively answer three questions:

 - How open is the city to new ideas and new businesses?